James is a photographer based in London.

-Born in the North of England, he was given his grandfathers Balda rangefinder and a few rolls of film at fifteen.
+Born in the North of England, he was given my grandfathers Balda rangefinder and a few rolls of film at fifteen.

 Things progressed swiftly from there.

 He studied photography for four years at Newcastle Art College and Bournemouth College of Art & Design,

 during which time he learnt a lot about photography and very little about business.